Frequently Asked Questions

 What should I wear?

 Wear comfortable clothes that you can move around in.
-During any internal exams or treatment you will be provided a gown and sheet.
-When not doing internal work you will wear your clothes and will likely be engaging in exercise so you want to be able to feel free to move.
+During any internal exams or treatment you will be draped with a sheet.
+When not doing internal work you will wear your clothes and will likely be engaging in movement so you want to be able to feel free to move.

 You mentioned we might do biofeedback.
 What is that?